Today's Articles

 *On this date in 1818, Bridget "Biddy" Mason was born.
 She was a Black slave woman who worked as a nurse/midwife.

-From Mississippi, she was born on a plantation owned by Robert Marion Smith and Rebbecca (Crosby) Smith.
-In 1847, they became a Mormon convert.
+From Mississippi, she was born on a plantation owned by Robert Marion Smith and Rebecca (Crosby) Smith.
+In 1847, they became Mormon converts.
 During her teenage years, she learned domestic and agricultural skills.
-Additionally, she developed skills in herbal medicine and midwifery taught to her by other female slaves.
+Additionally, she developed skills in herbal medicine and midwifery, which were taught to her by other female slaves.
 Her knowledge benefited both the slaves and the plantation owners.
 Biddy was either given to or sold to her owners in the 1840s.
 She was valuable to the Smiths because of her knowledge of medicine, child care, and livestock care.

 Once illiterate, she walked from Mississippi to California to become a successful entrepreneur and a generous contributor to social causes.
-She decided to move to the Utah Territory with his household and slaves where Brigham Young was starting a Mormon community.
+She moved to the Utah Territory with his household and slaves, where Brigham Young was starting a Mormon community.

-In this strenuous two-thousand-mile cross-country trek, Mason was responsible for herding the cattle.
-She also prepared meals, acted as a midwife and took care of her children.
+Mason was responsible for herding the cattle in this strenuous two-thousand-mile cross-country trek.
+She prepared meals, was a midwife, and cared for her children.
 In 1851, Smith moved his household again, this time to San Bernardino, California.
 Smith probably did not know that California had been admitted to the Union in 1850 as a free state and that slavery was forbidden there.

-At this time she had made friends in the Southern California Black community and one of them (Charles Owens) helped Mason petition the court and in 1856 won freedom for herself and for her daughters.
+At this time, she had made friends in the Southern California Black community, and one of them (Charles Owens) helped Mason petition the court and, in 1856, won freedom for herself and her daughters.
 She moved to Los Angeles and found employment as a nurse and midwife.
-Hard work and her nursing skills allowed her to become economically independent.
-She became a domestic to Dr. John S. Griffin who served most of the Los Angeles area.
-Mason was also very frugal and only ten years after gaining her freedom, she bought property on Spring Street for $250 becoming one of the first Black women to own land in Los Angeles.
+Her hard work and nursing skills allowed her to become economically independent.
+She became a domestic to Dr. John S. Griffin, serving most of the Los Angeles area.
+Mason was also very frugal, and only ten years after gaining her freedom, she bought property on Spring Street for $250, becoming one of the first Black women to own land in Los Angeles.

 Mason was a founding member of the First African Methodist Episcopal Church in 1872.
-She also gave generously to various charities and provided food and shelter for the poor of all races and she never forgot the jail inmates whom she visited often.
-Biddy Mason died January 15, 1891 and was buried in an unmarked grave at Evergreen cemetery in the Boyle Heights area of Los Angeles.
-Nearly a century later, on March 27, 1988 a tombstone was unveiled which marked her grave for the first time in a ceremony attended by Mayor Tom Bradley and about three thousand members of the First African Methodist Episcopal church.
+She also gave generously to various charities and provided food and shelter for the poor of all races, and she never forgot the jail inmates whom she visited often.
+Biddy Mason died January 15, 1891, and was buried in an unmarked grave at Evergreen cemetery in the Los Angeles Boyle Heights area.
+Nearly a century later, on March 27, 1988, a tombstone was unveiled, marking her grave for the first time in a ceremony attended by Mayor Tom Bradley and about three thousand First African Methodist Episcopal church members.

-Also, November 16, 1989 was declared Biddy Mason Day and a memorial of her achievements was unveiled at the Broadway Spring Center located between Spring Street and Broadway at Third Street in Los Angeles.
+Also, November 16, 1989, was declared Biddy Mason Day.
+Her achievements were memorialized at the Broadway Spring Center between Spring Street and Broadway at Third Street in Los Angeles.

 Epic Lives: One Hundred Black Women Who Made a Difference,